 And then I needed housing.
 That was a big thing.
 Some people don’t have housing and I didn’t want to work at a yard where I’d also need to find an apartment.
 I don’t remember how many people I talked to, but I talked to a number of people.
 The one that I ended up with seemed like she had the most experience dealing with people like me.
 And that’s why I ended up there.

-Q: What was the job description, and what did you end up doing?
+Q: What were the job descriptions for working with horses in Ireland, and what did you end up doing?